-This command is also supported in QPI Mode.
-In QPI Mode the instruction is shifted in on IO0-IO3, two clock cycles per byte.
+This command is also supported in QPI mode.
+In QPI mode, the instruction and address is shifted in and returning data out on IO0-IO3.

-Figure 74.
-Read Any Register, QPI Mode, Command Sequence^[50]
+Figure 73.
+Read Any Register, QPI Mode, Command Sequence

-Note 50.
-A = MSB of address = 23 for Address length CR2V[7] = 0, or 31 for CR2V[7] = 1.
+55.A = MSB of address = 23 for Address length CR2V[7] = 0, or 31 for CR2V[7]=1

-9.3.14 Write Any Register (WRAR 71h)
+11.3.14 Write Any Register (WRAR 71h)

 The Write Any Register (WRAR) command provides a way to write any device register - non-volatile or volatile.
-The instruction is followed by a 3- or 4-byte address (depending on the address length configuration CR2V[7], followed by one byte of data to write in the address selected register.
+The instruction is followed by a 3 or 4 Byte address (depending on the address length configuration CR2V[7], followed by one byte of data to write in the address selected register.

 Before the WRAR command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.
 The WIP bit in SR1V may be checked to determine when the operation is completed.
-The P_ERR and E_ERR bits in SR1V may be checked to determine if any error occurred during the operation.
+The P\ERR and E\ERR bits in SR1V may be checked to determine if any error occurred during the operation.